Evers gives up on virus restrictions amid GOP opposition

 Assembly Speaker Robin Vos said Thursday the two sides might not reach agreement and it will be up to the locals to implement their own restrictions.
 Republican state Sen. Steve Nass, co-chairman of the Legislature’s rules committee, demanded on Friday that the governor withdraw plans for a new rule.
 The DHS complied on Monday and scrapped them.

-Vos aide Kit Beyer didn’t immediately respond to an email seeking comment.
+Vos called Evers’ position “disappointing” but said Republicans will keep working with local public health agencies to see if they need help addressing localized outbreaks in the future.

 Alec Zimmerman, a spokesman for Senate Majority Leader Scott Fitzgerald, pointed to a statement Fitzgerald issued Friday saying that the scope statement was too focused on a phased re-opening and the state needs to move faster.

 Nass said he has “great faith” that people will make the decisions necessary to fight COVID-19 on their own “without excessive government coercion.”